cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 {% include_cached cockroachcloud/sso-intro.md %}

-This page shows how to enable [Cloud Organization SSO](cloud-org-sso.html) and manage your configuration.
+This page describes how to enable [Cloud Organization SSO](cloud-org-sso.html) and manage your SSO configuration.

 ## Plan to enable Cloud Organization SSO

 To ensure a smooth migration to Cloud Organization SSO, review the following information before you enable the feature.

 {{site.data.alerts.callout_info}}
-After it is enabled, Cloud Organization SSO cannot be disabled.
-To configure Cloud Organization SSO to behave like [Basic SSO](cloud-org-sso.html#basic-sso), refer to [Emulate Basic SSO](#emulate-basic-sso)
+After it is enabled, Cloud Organization SSO **cannot** be disabled.
+To configure Cloud Organization SSO to behave like [Basic SSO](cloud-org-sso.html#basic-sso), refer to [Emulate Basic SSO](#emulate-basic-sso).
 {{site.data.alerts.end}}

 ### Decide your custom URL

-When you [enable Cloud Organization SSO](#enable-cloud-organization-sso), you will configure a custom URL, that your users use to access {{ site.data.products.db }}.
+When you [enable Cloud Organization SSO](#enable-cloud-organization-sso), you will configure a custom URL through which your users can access {{ site.data.products.db }}.
 After the feature is enabled, your users must use that page to sign in.
-Your custom URL must be unique within {{ site.data.products.db }}.
-Communicate the custom URL to your users ahead of time.
+Your custom URL must be unique within {{ site.data.products.db }}. **Communicate this custom URL to your users ahead of time.**

-To change your custom URL after Cloud Organization SSO has been enabled, contact your account team.
+To change your custom URL after enabling Cloud Organization SSO, contact your account team.

 ### Decide which authentication methods to enable

 All enabled authentication methods appear on your custom URL and are available to your users.
 By default, when you enable Cloud Organization SSO, the following authentication methods are enabled by default:

 - Email and password
-- Github
+- GitHub
 - Google
 - Microsoft